I - Anomaly

-“That’s where we’re going.
+“Then that’s where we’re going.
 I have to get it back to Detective MacKenzie as soon as possible.”

 Ryan sighed.
 “Something like that.”

 “What is that?
-And what is that phaser looking thing in the back seat?”
-I asked, again.
+And what is that phaser-looking thing in the back seat?”
+I asked again.

+Ryan held up the glass rod.
 “This is a data storage device.
 It looks like glass, but it isn’t.
 It doesn’t break.
 It’s a HoloL…holographic technology.”

 “You’re not from here, are you?
 And when I say here, I mean 2006.”

-“So that phaser in the back seat?”
+“What about that phaser in the back seat?”

 “So what about the dream message from earlier this afternoon?
 How was that done?”

 “This afternoon,” Ryan mused, repeating my words with the hint of a smile.
 “Detective MacKenzie sent that transmission over two months ago.
 I was there.”

 I knelt over and buried my face in my hands.
 I felt dizzy and overwhelmed.
 Open mind or not, the implications behind Ryan’s words were enormous.